Jason-Li-KH/Superstore_Dashboard/Background.md

 **US Superstore Dashboard**
 **📌 Background & Objectives**

-You, the COO of Superstore, asked me to design a monitoring dashboard to answer one critical question:
+You, the COO of Superstore, asked me, a data analyst, to design a monitoring dashboard to answer one critical question:

   “How is the business performing in terms of growth and profitability, and where are the biggest opportunities or risks?”